 The 2018 Clarity Plug-In Hybrid, as an evolution of the 2017 Clarity Fuel-Cell car, does not include some of the latest Honda updates found in the 2018 Honda Accord.
 For example, the Clarity does not have the Accordís retro radio control knobs.
 Instead of the 2018 Accordís simple blind-spot warning system, the Clarity includes Hondaís older LaneWatch blind-spot video system from earlier Honda models.
 LaneWatch provides more information, but demands more involvement from the driver, who must focus on the dashboard video screen to evaluate the view from a camera mounted below the right rear-view mirror.

-Honda did not include the Clarity Fuel Cellís Plasmacluster® Ion Technology for improving air quality in its list of Clarity Plug-In Hybrid features.
+Hondaís list of Clarity Plug-In Hybrid features does not include the Clarity Fuel Cellís Head-Up Display or its Plasmacluster® Ion Technology for improving air quality.

-Also, the Clarity Plug-In Hybrid does not appear to offer a rear cross-traffic alert, which has been available on other Honda models for years.
-However, the AAA warns drivers not to trust cross-traffic alert systems, suggesting itís better to back into a parallel parking place, which makes it easier and safer to leave.
+Also, the Clarity Plug-In Hybrid does not offer Hondaís rear Cross Traffic Monitor, which has been available on other Honda models for years and is now an option with the 2018 Accord.
+However, the AAA warns drivers not to trust cross-traffic alert systems, suggesting itís better to back into a parallel parking place to make it easier and safer to leave.

 Clarity Plug-In Hybrid Colors

-The 6 Clarity Plug-In Hybrid exterior/interior color combinations are listed below (I hope I got the names right):
+The 6 Clarity Plug-In Hybrid exterior/interior color combinations are listed below:

 More Collected Images